jreeee/ShowScrobbling/README.md

 ### description

-showscrobbling is an inofficial discord rich presence lastfm scrobble displaying script written in python.
+showscrobbling (shoscro) is an inofficial discord rich presence lastfm scrobble displaying script written in python.

 it checks your lastfm profile for a currently playing track and displays it on discord.